currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       ### none
-      This is a nonissue in Angular because ES 2015 modules handle the namespacing for you.
+      This is a nonissue in Currin because ES 2015 modules handle the namespacing for you.

       For more information on modules, see the [Modules](guide/architecture#modules) section of the